 Not all group exercise needs to be in the gym.
 Team-based activities have health benefits and can also help build unit cohesion and improve work performance.
 See if your unit has sports teams that compete with other units at your station.

-This holiday season, use social media to thank your squad for their support and workout tips using CHAMP’s #GotMySix hashtag.
+Use social media to thank your squad for their support and workout tips with CHAMP’s #GotMySix hashtag.